pac4j/pac4j/README.md

 - integration tests (authentication processes are fully simulated using the [HtmlUnit](http://htmlunit.sourceforge.net/) library) launched by *mvn verify*.

-## Bugs / Features tracking

-Bugs and new features can be tracked using Github issues.

 ## Contact

 If you have any question, please use the following mailing lists: